readium/readium-css/docs/CSS22-npm.md

 The regression tests will run against the newly-created `dist` stylesheets, which is why you must build them beforehand.

-Once all scenarios are tested for the viewports you created, a report will automatically open in your browser.
+Once all scenarios are tested for the viewports you created, which can take up to a minute, a report will automatically open in your browser.

 If a unit test is marked as “failed”, it doesn’t necessarily mean the user setting failed, it just means you made a significant change which impacts rendering.
 Take a closer look at the diff, and if you’re happy with the result, head to the terminal and type: